EIDA/routing/doc/index.rst

     Checking Dataselect GE.APE.*.*...
 [OK]
     Checking Dataselect RO.BZS.*.BHZ...
 [OK]

+A set of test cases have been implemented and the expected responses are compared with the ones returned by the service.

+.. note:: The test cases are related to the EIDA internal configuration and
+          could make no sense if the service is configured to route other set of networks.
+In that case, the operator of the service should modify scripts in order to test the coherence of the information provided by the service.

 Service level
 ^^^^^^^^^^^^^

-The script called *testService.py* will try to connect a Routing Service at a particular URL, which can be passed as a parameter.
+The script called ``testService.py`` will try to connect to a Routing Service at a particular URL, which can be passed as a parameter.
 The default value will test the service at: http://localhost/eidaws/routing/1/query, what can be used to check the local installation. ::

     ./testService.py -u http://server/path/query